Company Registration in Switzerland: Step-by-Step (2026)

 Common Registration Pitfalls

 Name rejection: The most frequent cause of delay.
 Always check ZEFIX first.
 Avoid generic names that are too similar to existing entities.
+The register will reject names that could mislead the public about the nature or scope of business.

 Incomplete capital deposit: The bank confirmation must match the articles exactly — same currency, same amount, same entity name.
 Discrepancies require correction before the notary can proceed.